Upgrading your build from Gradle 7.x to the latest

 Using LazyPublishArtifact without a FileResolver is deprecated

 When using a LazyPublishArtifact without a FileResolver, a different file resolution strategy is used, which duplicates some logic in the FileResolver.
-To improve consistency, LazyPublishArtifact should be used with a FileResolver, and will require it in the future.

 This also affects other internal APIs that use LazyPublishArtifact, which now also have deprecation warnings where needed.